Misc

 Green Valley Lake

 Docks are in at boat ramps.
-Bluegill - Slow: Catch bluegill up to 7.5-inches with jigs tipped with live bait near cedar tree brush piles.
-Channel Catfish - Slow: Use nightcrawlers or shrimp along rocky shoreline areas to catch all sizes of channel catfish.
-Largemouth Bass - Slow: Try finesse plastics around cedar tree brush piles to catch all sizes of largemouth bass.
+Bluegill - Fair: Catch bluegill up to 7.5-inches with jigs tipped with live bait near cedar tree brush piles.
+Channel Catfish - Fair: Use nightcrawlers or shrimp along rocky shoreline areas to catch all sizes of channel catfish.
+Largemouth Bass - Fair: Try finesse plastics around cedar tree brush piles to catch all sizes of largemouth bass.

 Little River Watershed Lake

 The dock is in at the main boat ramp.
-Bluegill - Slow: Catch bluegill up to 8.5-inches with small jigs tipped with live bait along creek channels.
-Largemouth Bass - Slow: Try finesse plastics near weedlines to catch all sizes of largemouth bass.
+Largemouth Bass - Fair: Try finesse plastics near weedlines or cedar tree brush piles to catch all sizes of largemouth bass.

 Three Mile Lake